The Speech Research Lab is one of several pediatric labs within the Center for Pediatric Auditory and Speech Sciences at Nemours.

 The second area of investigation presently underway in the Speech Research Lab seeks to evaluate and refine a speech synthesizer developed in the lab over the past several years.
 The synthesizer, called ModelTalker, is a state-of-the-art, "corpus-based" speech synthesizer capable of capturing personalized voices and producing speech that can range in quality from that of recorded natural speech to high-quality synthetic speech.
 ModelTalker may be used, for example, by children with neuromuscular disorders, such as cerebral palsy, that render them unable to speak intelligibly.
 A voice can be customized with an appropriate age, gender, and regional dialect for each individual child.
 Significant components of this work will optimize and evaluate the procedure used to create the individualized voices.
 The lab will also evaluate satisfaction of end users, clinicians, and families to ensure continuous improvement of the ModelTalker software.

 There are a variety of congenital and acquired neurological and neuromuscular impairments that can cause an inability to speak and require patients to use assistive communication devices.
 These conditions include cerebral palsy, autism, developmental apraxia of speech, traumatic brain injury, and spinal cord injury, among others.
 Most affect children as well as adults.
 It is estimated that 8 to 12 individuals per 1000 in the general population experience communication impairments that require Assistive and Augmentative Communication (AAC).
 Census Bureau estimates from 1996 suggest that the number of children 15 years of age and younger with severe communication disabilities is more than half a million.
-The Therapeutic Services unit in the Alfred I. duPont Hospital for Children sees approximately 100 children who are AAC users each year, although this estimate includes children with computer-assisted writing needs.
+The Therapeutic Services unit in the Nemours Children’s Hospital, Delaware sees approximately 100 children who are AAC users each year, although this estimate includes children with computer-assisted writing needs.
 The lab ModelTalker speech synthesis system is intended to supply a natural-sounding and personalized voice for these and similar AAC users.

 The ModelTalker speech synthesis system is a state of the art speech synthesizer that was specifically designed to meet the needs and interests of AAC users.
 The system, developed in our lab over the past several years, is capable of providing a personalized voice with recorded natural speech quality for selected utterances and high quality, unrestricted text to speech synthesis in the same "voice" for novel utterances.
 The ModelTalker system presently works with augmentative communication tools such as the Prentke-Romich Wivik program, and in the course of the project, will be extended to work with emerging computer based AAC devices as a "plug compatible" synthesizer to provide augmented communicators with the alternative of using their own personalized voice in their AAC device.